 We award the inaugural John Stewart Bell Prize for Research on Fundamental Issues in Quantum Mechanics and their Applications to Prof. Gisin in recognition of two of his recent contributions – it should come as no surprise that they span theory as well as experiment.
 One of the remarkable features of Bell’s Inequalities is that they do not rely on the assumption of any particular physical theory: they allow one to test local realism experimentally, without assuming quantum mechanics to be correct.
 On the other hand, the security of quantum cryptography relies on our knowledge of quantum mechanics – and usually, on our confidence that the system we are using has in fact been constructed the way we believe it has.
 In “From Bell’s theorem to secure quantum key distribution”, Physical Review Letters, 97, 120405 (2006), Gisin (with co-authors Acin and Masanes) follows in Bell’s footsteps and frees us from these assumptions, proving that a quantum cryptographic protocol can be shown to be information- theoretically secure based purely on observations, without any prior guarantees about the system or even the correctness of quantum mechanics.

 These latest results are major steps forward in the effort to emphasize non locality in Bell-inequality violation tests and in the goal of making truly secure long-distance quantum cryptography a reality.
-It is particularly fitting that, in honouring their author, we are also able to honour a researcher whose career has been so strongly associated with both fundamental and practical implications of Bell’s work.
+It is particularly fitting that, in honoring their author, we are also able to honor a researcher whose career has been so strongly associated with both fundamental and practical implications of Bell’s work.